-Many people have altars in their homes nowadays.
-This is a dedicated space where they display their special, spiritual items.
+Many people have altars in their homes nowadays where they display their special, spiritual items.
 It could be the top of a book case or dresser, a windowsill, or a shelf.

 Far less people actually practice altar work — using that spot for prayer, spell casting, meditation, healing, etc. When it comes to your altar, if you “set it and forget it” you miss out on receiving the benefits.